 We actively started selling and dealing with customers only at the beginning of last year by March or April.
-You can find the names of the companies we work with on our website including Microsoft, Facebook, banks, consumer electronics companies, market research companies, among others.
+You can find the names of the companies we work with on our website including Microsoft, Facebook, banks, consumer electronics companies, and market research companies, among others.

 Of course, companies have alternatives and we would love to know what we can do differently and better.
 We are not a perfect company but we are in the scaling-up phase right now.
 The whole idea is to delight the customers with the technology and trees and transparency and accountability.